ivanshcherbyna/Clipboard-WP-plugin-with-title-content-IVD/README.md

 ## = MANUAL INSTALLATION =
 ``
-for use only get /trunk folder - because in WP this is a root folder and recommended rename "trunk" -> "Clipboard-IVD"
+for use only get /trunk folder - because in WP this is a root folder and recommended rename "trunk" -> "clipboard-with-title-content-ivd" ``
-``
-1. Copy the entire /Clipboard-IVD/ directory into your /wp-content/plugins/ directory.
+1. Copy the entire /clipboard-with-title-content-ivd/ directory into your /wp-content/plugins/ directory.

 2. Activate the plugin.